ubccr/xdmod/docs/upgrade.md

 You may upgrade directly from 9.0.0.

-*NOTE: This upgrade changes the dependency on `PhantomJS` to `chromium` and `libRSVG`.
+*NOTE: This upgrade removes the `PhantomJS` and `ghostscript` dependencies; it adds dependencies of `chromium`, `libRSVG` and `exiftool`..
 These new dependencies will be automatically installed by the RPM.
-`PhantomJS` WILL NOT be removed automatically; it will need to be removed manually.*
+`PhantomJS` s no longer required, however, it WILL NOT be removed automatically; it will need to be removed manually.*

 ### Configuration File Changes